Transforming Data into Knowledge with Semantics

 Boeing – Leveraging Semantic Graph Database Capabilities in Airline Manufacturing

 The Boeing Company, a top aerospace manufacturer, uses MarkLogic Semantics to help unify, govern, and secure data so it can be safely accessed and shared with employees, partners, and customers.
 Boeing is also practicing Model-Based Systems Engineering (MBSE), using MarkLogic to discover, link, share, and manage data in a secure and highly scalable manner to improve the systems development lifecycle.

-Find out more about this use case by watching Boeing’s video on MLTV.
+Find out more about this use case by watching Boeing’s video.